csmith111/csmith111.github.io/_posts/2016-02-08-ElmGraphics.markdown

 You can just enter this code in the [online editor/runner.][try-elm]

 Now let us see if we can understand how this code works.

+At the top of the code you are seeing a set of import statements, that allows the elm compiler to include all the packages containing the functions we want to use.
+In this case the packages are Color, Graphics.Element  and Graphics.Collage.

-First of all main constructs a Graphics element which can be displayed.
-The graphics element is constructed by the function collage which takes two integers to define the dimensions of the collage and then accepts a list of Form objects that it then displays.
-The signature of the collage function which makes this explicit is as follows:
+Now let us look at the function "main" what is does is to construct a graphics element which can be displayed.
+The graphics element is constructed by calling the function collage which takes two integers (which define the dimensions of the collage) and a list of Form objects that it then converts to graphics Elements.
+The signature of the collage function which makes all this explicit is as follows:

 `collage : Int -> Int -> List Form -> Element`